GoC-Spending/contracts-data-web/content/department/cra-arc.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-Canada Revenue Agency spent an estimated \$231.7M in 2021-2022 on contracts.
+Canada Revenue Agency spent an estimated **\$231.7M in 2021-2022** on contracts.

+Across 4,390 contracts active since the start of the 2017-2018 fiscal year, 1,945 have at least one amendment (44%).
+Of contracts with amendments, the average increase in dollar value was 436% and the average number of amendments was 3.02.
+Cumulatively these amendments represent an increase of \$619.0M over the original contract values.

+The average contract duration was 1.23 years, and the average contract value (not including contracts under \$10k) was \$295.9K.
+The longest contract was 17.59 years.
+The largest contract by value (including amendments) was \$39.8M.

 {{< /entity_summary >}}

 ## Vendors